-However, the business name of a trade name registration may not be just the legal name of an owner - this includes an owner's full legal name with or without first or middle name(s) and/or first or middle initial(s).
+However, the business name of a trade name registration may not be just the legal name of an owner - this includes an owner's full legal name with or without a first or middle name(s) and/or first or middle initial(s).

 - This means that the trade name's business name may not be exactly the same as a provided individual owner's name.

-- This is not a restriction on what are known as "pen names" for writers or "professional names" for other fields — so long as your pen name or professional name is not the same as a individual owner's name listed on your registration.
+- This is not a restriction on what are known as "pen names" for writers or "professional names" for other fields — so long as your pen name or professional name is not the same as an individual owner's name listed on your registration.

 Foreign (Non-Vermont) Trade Names Doing Business in Vermont